Brian O'Neill (High-King of Ireland)

 Brian O'Neill, also known as Brian "of the battle of Down" O'Neill (Brian Chatha an Dúna Ua Néill; died c.
-14 May 1260), was the High King of Ireland from 1258 to 1260.
+14 May 1260), was the King of Tír Eoghain from 1238 and the High King of Ireland from 1258 to 1260.

 Rise to power

 In 1230 Hugh O'Neill (Aedh Ó Néill), king of Tyrone, died and was succeeded by Donnell MacLaughlin.
 MacLaughlin however was removed in 1238 by the Justiciar of Ireland, Maurice FitzGerald, 2nd Lord of Offaly, and Hugh de Lacy, 1st Earl of Ulster, who installed "the son of O'Neill", presumed to have been Brian, and took the hostages of the Cenel Owen and Cenel Connell.
 However it may have been Brian's cousin Donnell, who afterwards was killed by MacLaughlin.
 After this O'Neill claimed the kingship of the O'Neill dynasty as well as Tyrone, possibly with the aid of Hugh de Lacy, 1st Earl of Ulster.

 In revenge, O'Neill with the aid of Melaghlin O'Donnell, king of Tyrconnell, defeated MacLoughlin and ten of his closest kinsmen at the battle of Camergi, somewhere within Tyrone north of Omagh, in 1241.
 This ended the long rivalry between the MacLoughlin's and O'Neill's, with the MacLoughlin's afterwards excluded from the kingship of Tyrone and Ailech.

 In 1244, Henry III of England sent letters to various Gaelic Irish lords, including O'Neill, requesting their aid in a military campaign against the Kingdom of Scotland.
 In the end the issue was sorted out diplomatically.
 Copies of the letter were also distributed to O'Neill's sub-chiefs including his tánaiste, Hugh Boy O'Neill.

 A consequence of this infighting between the rival factions of the Cenél Eoghain allowed the Normans to advance deeper into Gaelic Ulster, however in 1243 de Lacy died.
 Thus the Earldom of Ulster reverted to the English Crown and was taken over by royal administrators.
 John FitzGeoffrey, the king's chief governor in Ireland, erected a bridge across the River Bann and built castles at Coleraine and Ballyroney in Iveagh.
 From here FitzGeoffrey was able to penetrate deeper into Tyrone.